 We’re not talking about the crape myrtles, southern magnolias, and fringe trees that bloom later in mid-spring and early summer.
 Dogwoods, redbuds, Japanese magnolias, flowering plums, and cherries are also among the earliest bloomers that flaunt the first bright colors of the year.

 In USDA Zones 8-10 the redbuds, wild plums, crabapples, flowering cherries, and Japanese magnolias start blooming in January and February.
-Formosan cherry is typically the first of them all.
+Formosan cherry tree is typically the first of them all.
 Later in the colder months the dogwoods, Walter viburnum, peach trees, apple trees, and fringe trees also begin to flourish.

 The earliest bloomers tend to be small trees or large shrubs since they fit nicely in the home landscape.
 Therefore, position them in the front yard so your neighbors can appreciate them too.
 Most of the earliest flowering trees are deciduous and their blossoms open along bare branches before the leaves appear.
-While other early blooming trees continue to show off their color when leaves begin to turn shades of yellow, orange or red.
+Other early blooming trees continue to show off their color when leaves begin to turn shades of yellow, orange or red.

 Perfect Plants offers two varieties of redbud — Eastern redbud (Cercis canadensis) and Forest Pansy redbud (Cercis Canadensis ‘Forest Pansy’), one of the earliest blooming North American natives.
 Forest Pansy redbud has leaves that emerge (after the flowers) red-purple, gradually changing to a dark maroon-green in summer.
-In the fall, they develope splashes of yellow and orange before dropping.
+In the fall, they develop splashes of yellow and orange before dropping for excellent fall foliage.
 Redbuds are so-often situated near dogwoods that it seems like they grow together – and in nature they often do.